 Fruit is a useful snack option on the low FODMAP diet, although not all fruits are low FODMAP.

 For a comprehensive guide check out our post: Low FODMAP fruits.

 Enjoy any defrosted, frozen fruit with a lactose-free or non-dairy yoghurt for extra creaminess!

-As with fruit, having a range of low FODMAP vegetables (at least 2 portions of 80g per day) is a great way to add fibre, vitamins and minerals to your snacks while also being low in calories too!
+As with fruit, having a range of low-FODMAP vegetables is a great way to add fiber, vitamins, and minerals to your snacks while also being low in calories too!

-Typical low calorie, low FODMAP vegetables (approx 80g each) to snack on include (2)
+Low FODMAP vegetables to snack on include (2)

 Low FODMAP Snacks for Lunch Boxes

-Depending on your taste preferences, there are a range of savoury and sweet low FODMAP snacks options for lunch or while on the go!
+Depending on your taste preferences, there is a range of savory and sweet low FODMAP snack options for lunch or while on the go!

 Savoury low FODMAP snacks